How to merge the online and offline shopping experience

 2. Inventory Matters

-For example, ‘Mobile, Pay, Go’ is a feature within the M&S iPhone app which enables customers to scan products as they go and then pay from their device using Apple Pay without requiring them to queue or go to a till.
+Marks and Spencer’s 'Mobile, Pay, Go’ iPhone app feature lets customers scan products on their phone and pay using Apple Pay.
+No need to queue, or even go to a till.

 “Digitally-enabled stores that offer a seamless customer experience are a crucial part of our transformation and our ambition to be a digital-first retailer”